Do I have to be religious to participate?

 What is the cost to attend the Institute?

 $99.
-Financial assistance is available.
+Scholarship available (early-action and need-based).
 Cost covers room and board, books, supplies, daily trip fees, and transportation.

 Voluntary donations are also welcomed; they may be sent to the Institute to help to maintain programming in future years.